 Business expenditure on R&D is far below the US and has been caught up by China as well (Graph 14).
 EU business expenditure on R&D (BERD) was around 200 billion EUR in 2019, accounting for about 1.5% of GDP.
-Despite its 50% growth over the last decade EU BERD https://graphene-flagship.eu/ has been caught up by Chinese BERD also in monetary terms and it is significantly lower (by 45%) than the amounts that US businesses spend on R&D.
+Despite its 50% growth over the last decade EU BERD

+64 https://graphene-flagship.eu/

-See Sachs, J.D, Schmidt-Traub, G., Mazzucato, M., Messner, D, Nakicenovic, and N., Rockström, J.: Six Transformations to Achieve the Sustainable Development Goals, 2019 (Nature Sustainability); and M. Porter: Developing the EU's 'competitive sustainability' for a resilient recovery and dynamic growth, 2018 (Cambridge Institute for Sustainability Leadership)
+63 See Sachs, J.D., Schmidt-Traub, G., Mazzucato, M., Messner, D., Nakicenovic, and N., Rockström, J.: Six Transformations to Achieve the Sustainable Development Goals, 2019 (Nature Sustainability); and M. Porter: Developing the EU's 'competitive sustainability' for a resilient recovery and dynamic growth, 2018 (Cambridge Institute for Sustainability Leadership)